sammitjain/budget-tracker/README.md

 ## Bonus: Siri + Work in Progress
 Filling out the form too frequently can become cumbersome and that is one of the major drawbacks of a system like this one.
 A potential solution is setting up *Siri* to guide me through the form filling process - this is much more User Friendly than scrolling/clicking/typing inside the browser.
+Here's the [video](https://drive.google.com/file/d/1f9f0Est9_7SU09_xNYFyNJKLnQpAuooh/view?usp=sharing) of this in action.
+Some screenshots:

 <img src="https://user-images.githubusercontent.com/29622482/185752191-14ee30a8-a86c-4a2b-8165-6d5c936d5294.png" alt="siri_integration" width=200> <img src="https://user-images.githubusercontent.com/29622482/185752253-b64977ad-3a83-4aec-9a8d-186b56bdf6a5.png" alt="siri_integration" width=200> <img src="https://user-images.githubusercontent.com/29622482/185752261-4c5bd382-50c5-427c-961d-2d13b029b9fe.png" alt="siri_integration" width=200> <img src="https://user-images.githubusercontent.com/29622482/185752262-4c9499a6-0e86-4e59-a92c-7e494f46c437.png" alt="siri_integration" width=200>